Will SEO Get Me Traffic?

 Our preferred search engines are always making tweaks in their algorithms in an effort to provide users with the best results for their queries.
 But, for the people on the other side, such as business owners and marketers, these constant changes can cause quite the headache.

-Here’s the hard truth: as much as you’re trying to, your site is never going to be 100% optimized.
+Here’s the hard truth: as much as you’re trying to, your site is never going to be 100% optimised.
 Keep in mind that Google uses over 200 factors to decide which pages to rank at the top of search results.
 It would be close to impossible to score perfectly on every one of them.

 What you can do, however, is try to keep pace with the search engine changes and give your best at following the rules.